chambbj/allover.js/README.md

 Questions?
 ----------

-If you have any questions, please feel free to ask in #crrel in irc.freenode.net.
+If you have any questions, please feel free to ask in #pdal in irc.freenode.net.